Copying Files Between Folders: A Complete Guide for Every User

 1.3 Linux File Managers (Nautilus, Dolphin, etc.)

 The steps mirror those on Windows and macOS, using the Copy (Ctrl + C) and Paste (Ctrl + V) shortcuts.
-Most desktop environments also support drag‑and‑drop But it adds up..
+Most desktop environments also support drag‑and‑drop Most people skip this — try not to.
+Which is the point..

 2. Copying Files via Command Line